Simon Collins, HIV i-Base

 - Mortimer Market.
 So, joining @56deanstreet and @HomertonSHS we have also seen big decreases in new HIV diagnoses in 2016.
 More than 50% drop!
 Wow!! #EndHIV.
 Twitter.
 (23 December 2016)

 - Homerton Sexual Health Services.
 Our new #HIV diagnoses this year in gay/bi men down by a whopping 40% #EndHIV #SexualHealth #Hackney.
 Twitter.
 (23 December 2016).

 - BHSexual Health.
-Barts Health Sexual Health have seen a 36% drop in new #HIV diagnoses in MSM in 2016 compared to 2015, similar to other London clinics.
-(28 December 2016).
+Barts Health Sexual Health have seen a 36% drop in new

 - UK PROUD study to provide PrEP to all participants earlier than expected: planned follow-up to continue to two years.
 HTB December 2014.